linus-xuzixuan/Wolverine/README.md

 Basic format:

-<Total number of players> <Number of wolverines> <Number of villagers> <Presence of powers>*
+<Total number of players> <Number of wolverines> <Number of villagers> <Presence of powers>

-* W, P, H, G each for Witch, Predictor, Hunter, and Guard.
+Inside "Presence of powers", W, P, H, G each for Witch, Predictor, Hunter, and Guard.
 Add one space between each.

 The number of players should be put in a increasing order one by one, with no blank lines in between.